 An incident is any disturbance or situation that occurs during the exam that could have an impact on a student's score.
-The table in the 2017-18 AP Coordinator's Manual and in the 2017-18 AP Exam Instructions book lists exam incidents and how they should be resolved.
+The table in Part 2 of the 2019-20 AP Coordinator's Manual and in the 2019-20 AP Exam Instructions lists exam incidents and how they should be resolved.

 The table also indicates when an incident should be documented.
-[Refer to pages 62-70 in the 2017-18 AP Coordinator's Manual.]
+[Refer to pages 64-73 in Part 2 of the 2019-20 AP Coordinator's Manual.]
 In the case of a testing incident, refer to the table and complete the Incident Report form if it is warranted.
 [Show an IR form to the proctors during the training for reference.
-IR forms will be provided in the coordinator packet sent with exam shipments.]
+IR forms are provided in the coordinator packet sent with exam shipments.]
 Review the form and follow the directions carefully.
 Be sure that all details of the incident are reported to me.